cui-unige/cuso-winter-school/README.md

 Student participants are asked to bring a poster of their research work, either existing results or ongoing research that they are currently conducting.
 Further instructions of how their work will be showcased during the Winter School will be sent by email to everyone closer to the event.
 Programme

-The program includes presentations of three speakers:
+The program includes presentations by three speakers:

-1. Cyber Physical Systems
+1. Cyber Physical Systems (H. Vangheluwe)

 * Causal Block Diagrams syntax and semantics (in enough detail to build one's own Simulink-like simulator ... and code generator)